 Bugs are anything but lazy.
 When an ant builds a hill, or a bee collects pollen, it works relentlessly.
 They also multiply at an amazing rate.
+It is important to remember that even though fake grass is designed to be durable insects can still cause damage to artificial grass under certain circumstances.
 If an insect problem goes unchecked, it doesn’t take long for it to get out of hand.
 Stopping the progress of such a motivated, and well-staffed workforce is tough.
 And when bugs take aim at your lawn, you’re confronting them on their turf.
 Thankfully, the experts are a step ahead of the lawn-destroying insects.

 Whether you suspect you already have a bug problem or you want to prevent one from taking hold, we can help.
 Here are a few of your lawn’s most common insect enemies, plus a few ways to stop these bad bugs in their tracks.

 One of the most common lawn-destroying insects is also one of the easiest to spot.
 Ant colonies give us clear signals of their presence by building unsightly mounds in your lawn.
 And if you see one ant mound, you can bet more are on the way!
 The good news is, there are many ways to combat ants.
 While ants don’t directly feed on or harm grass, it’s best to get professional help before the mounds become so numerous that digging them all out will pockmark your lawn.

 Beetles are a common sight in lawns and gardens.
 Their taste for leaves is legendary.
 If you’ve spotted beetles in your yard, you’ve no doubt spotted the plants they destroyed.
 Mature beetles can chew up grass and the leaves off a plant in no time.
 Their offspring can be even worse!

 Check Out How To Prepare Your Lawn For Treatment